-At Moor Mill 1 follow the footpath behind to pass under the M25.
+Start from the Riverside Way car park off Drop Lane.
+Follow the bridleway north and cross Smug Oak Lane onto the drive into Moor Mill.
+At the Mill watch out for Brown Trout and other wildlife feeding on titbits from customers.
+From Moor Mill of follow the footpath behind to pass under the M25.
 At the corner of the yard by Moor Mill Lane turn left, to follow the clear path through the former sand and gravel washing plant area to Hyde Lane, turn left.